geofrancis/SimpleVescDisplay/README.md

   ```
 - Go to **Tools** > **Board** > **Boards Manager**, search for "ESP32," and install the latest ESP32 board package.

-Use this program to make custom images, resize png before converting.
+Use this program to make custom images, resize png file to 320x240 before converting.

 https://github.com/bitbank2/image_to_c